 1. Technical University of Dresden

-The university’s academic excellence is further complemented by its supportive environment for English-speaking international students.
+The university’s academic environment is also supportive of English-speaking international students in programs where English is the language of instruction.
 Sampha emphasizes that “for programs taught in English, not knowing German is generally not a barrier academically.”
-This ensures that students can thrive in their chosen fields without language impediments.
 The faculty and supervisors are highly supportive, “guiding my research and encouraging interdisciplinary approaches,” which, combined with a curriculum that “balances theoretical knowledge and practical application,” prepares graduates for impactful careers globally.

 2. Technical University of Darmstadt

-For international students, the university offers a high-quality education with a strong emphasis on English-taught programs.
+For international students, the university offers a high-quality education with a strong selection of English-taught master’s programs.
 As Joshua Odeyemi, a student from Nigeria, notes, his master’s courses “are taught in English.”
 He rates the university’s academic quality as “a 10/10” and highlights that the institution “adds more practical experience to the learning process.”
-This balance of academic rigor and hands-on application makes the university an excellent choice for students who want to develop skills for a successful career.
+This balance of academic rigor and hands-on application makes the university an excellent choice for students who want to develop career-ready skills.

-Beyond its academic rigor, the Technical University of Darmstadt provides extensive support for its international community.
+Beyond its academic rigor, the Technical University of Darmstadt provides support for its international community.
 Joshua confirms that for programs taught in English, “not knowing German is generally not a barrier academically.”
 He explains that the university’s International Office provides “help with visas, housing, and orientation,” and other programs offer “guidance, social activities, and integration support.”
-This comprehensive network of resources ensures that international students feel welcomed and supported throughout their academic journey.
+This network of resources helps international students feel welcomed and supported throughout their academic journey.

 3. Technical University of Munich